Pages: 218 Size: 20cm x 14cm Paperback ISBN 9781912668083

 This book is a list of words that will be of use to all those who have been learning the Manx language for a little while.
 It provides a core vocabulary that will help learners to start using Manx in everyday situations.

 The book is based on the highly regarded Welsh Words book and it presents the key vocabulary words in context and also provides assistance with Manx grammar.
-Tomato Cain
+People who bought this item also bought: First Thousand Words in Manx

 This is a bilingual edition of Tomato Cain and seven other stories that were orginally published in 1949 and are specifically Isle of man based.
 They cover rural life in the island at the end of the 19th century and are the sort of tales the author would have heard from his grandparents whilst growing up about scandal, skeet and the bittersweet comedy of everyday life.

 The Manx translation has been produced by Dr Brian Stowell in conjunction with Culture Vannin and the Isle of Man Arts Council to mark the celebrations of Island of Culture 2014.
-Slane Lhiat Vabban
+People who bought this item also bought: Slane Lhiat Vabban

 Pages: 88 Size: 13cm x 20cm Paperback ISBN 9780957182592